N115AAAIR TRACTOR INC AT-6022024-06-14 NTSB Accident Report

 Analysis

 An individual located about 2 miles from the accident site reported hearing what he believed was the accident airplane for a total of about 15 minutes.
-The pilot seemed to be flying in the vicinity of the accident site, and for most of that time, the sound of the engine seemed normal.
+The pilot seemed to be flying in the vicinity of the accident site, and for most of that time the sound of the engine seemed normal.
 However, toward the end of that time the pitch of the engine increased slightly for about 3 or 4 seconds before the sound then completely faded away.
-He did not hear the airplane again after that nor did he hear the impact.
+He did not hear the airplane again nor did he hear the impact.

 The sheriff’s office reported that an individual contacted their office about 0830 to report the airplane was overdue.
 A search located the accident site a short time afterward.

 The accident site was located about 3 miles northeast of the departure airstrip and about 1/2-mile southeast of the field being sprayed.
 The airplane impacted a wooded area adjacent to a soybean field and a postimpact fire ensued.
-The soybeans were 2 – 3 ft high, and the trees were 20 – 30 ft tall.
+The soybeans were 2 to 3 ft high, and the trees were 20 to 30 ft tall.
 There were no power lines, towers, or guy wires observed in the immediate vicinity of the accident site.

-The airplane came to rest upright about 35 ft from the south edge of the woods oriented on a southwest heading.
+No airplane position data for the accident flight was available.
+The airplane was equipped with a satellite tracking system; however, that system was destroyed by the postimpact fire.
+No ADS-B data for the airplane was located.
+PERSONNEL INFORMATIONThe pilot’s flight time logbook was not available to the investigation.
+WRECKAGE AND IMPACT INFORMATIONThe airplane came to rest upright about 35 ft from the south edge of the woods oriented on a southwest heading.
 The propeller assembly with the engine power section module attached was located adjacent to the impact crater.
 The power section had separated from the remainder of the engine assembly.
-A portion of the left wingtip including the navigation/strobe light assembly was located approximately 160 ft east of the main wreckage at the edge of the wooded area.
+A portion of the left wing tip, including the navigation/strobe light assembly, was located about 160 ft east of the main wreckage at the edge of the wooded area.

 Data Source